 Here is the same image resized to medium and with the Paper tear effect added.
 It’s not super sophisticated, but it gives even the beginner some control over the images.

-Under the Extras menu, you'll find a handy Notebook feature, Frequently Used Phrases, a Tags-Generater and Spell check.
-You or your authorized users, will have everything they need to create great looking posts, without logging in to your WordPress site directly.
+Under the Extras menu, you’ll find a handy Notebook feature, Frequently Used Phrases, a Tags-Generater and Spell check.
+You or your authorized users, will have everything you need to manage your WordPress sites, without logging in to your WordPress site directly.